gsbnair/TimeSeries/README.md

 ```
 Score: Epochs - 100, Train Score: 26.15 RMSE  Test Score: 69.45 RMSE Lookback-12 (3 LSTM layers of 8 neurons each)

+- The best score that we got if 13.53(train) and 37.48(test).
+- In all these above methods, 96 rows are taken for Training and 48 for Testing.
+- Test data readings are in the range of 305 to 622.

+So the prediction could be with an error of 37.48 units (here 1000 passengers) which means an actual figure of 37480 (OMG).

+#### What is the way out?